MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-O-Certain-Bulk-Dangerous-Cargoes/part-151-Barges-Carrying-Bulk-Liquid-Hazardous-Material-Cargoes/subpart-151.13-Cargo-Segregation/section-151.13-5.md

 (1) Segregation of cargo from surrounding waters (Line 1 of Table 151.05).

 i = Skin of vessel (single skin) only required.
-Cargo tank wall can be vessel's hull.ii = Double skin required.
-Cargo tank wall cannot be vessel's hull.NA = Nonapplicable for this case.
+Cargo tank wall can be vessel's hull. ii = Double skin required.
+Cargo tank wall cannot be vessel's hull.
+NA = Nonapplicable for this case.
 Independent tanks already have such segregation built in through design.

 (2) Segregation of cargo space from machinery spaces and other spaces which have or could have a source of ignition (Line 2 of Table 151.05).

 i = Single bulkhead only required.
-Tank wall can be sole separating medium.ii = Double bulkhead, required.
+Tank wall can be sole separating medium. ii = Double bulkhead, required.
 Cofferdam, empty tank, pumproom, tank with Grade E Liquid (if compatible with cargo) is satisfactory.

 (b) [Reserved]